AlbaXIII/sinking-ships/README.md

 - **Wider board**

 In providing the option for multiple board sizes, the game naturally incurs a lot of scrolling.
-In future releases the project would look to have the boards expand out horizontally to alleviate this aspect, or at the very least display the boards side-by-side.
+In future releases the project would look to have the boards expand out horizontally to alleviate this aspect, or display the boards side-by-side.

 ## **Testing**